Carnet de Passages en Douane

-The Carnet de Passages en Douane is a customs document that identifies a traveller's motor vehicle or other valuable equipment or baggage.
+The Carnet de Passages en Douane (Customs Passage Book) is a customs document that identifies a traveller's motor vehicle or other valuable equipment or baggage.
 It is required in order to take a motor vehicle into a significant number of countries around the world.
-The CPD system is managed by the Federation Internationale de l'automobile, duly mandated by the World customs organization and the United Nations Economic Commission for Europe.
+The CPD system is managed by the Federation Internationale de l'automobile, duly mandated by the World Customs Organization and the United Nations Economic Commission for Europe.

 Usage

 The carnet allows travellers to temporarily import their vehicles, or other items of value such as broadcasting equipment, without having to leave a cash deposit at the border.
 It is, in essence, an international guarantee for payment of customs duties and taxes to a government should the vehicle or item not be re-exported from that country.
 Persons who temporarily import their vehicles or items into countries where the Carnet is required must agree to obey the laws and regulations of that country and particularly the conditions of temporary importation.

 The Carnet contains relevant information about the items or vehicle – make, model, colour, engine capacity, seating capacity, registration number, owner and value.

 In order to obtain a carnet, the owner of the items is required to provide a security based on the countries traveled to, age and market value of the items.
 Generally, four types of security are acceptable from motoring organisations: